FAQs

 Can I student teach in a different area than those listed?

-No. C&I student teachers will only be placed in the 4 outlined designated areas.
+No. C&I student teachers will only be placed in the designated field placement locations.
+To find more information on student teaching placement locations visit Student Teaching Placements.

 Can I change my placement?

-The Field Placement Office works very hard to maintain and improve relations with our local schools so we can continue to find enough placements for everyone.
+The Clinical Practice and Partnerships Office works very hard to maintain and improve relations with our local schools so we can continue to find enough placements for everyone.
 When a school and cooperating teacher agree to host a student teacher, we do not like to disappoint them; therefore, you cannot change your placement.

 Is it ok to work part-time and/or take college classes while I'm student teaching?